 CDV in short, is a viral disease, which affects the gastrointestinal, respiratory and central nervous systems in dogs.
 It is highly contagious and is often fatal – very similar to the well-known rabies virus.

-Canine Distemper may be found all around the world, but vaccinations have greatly reduced the number of deaths attributed to it.
+Canine Distemper may be found all around the world, but inoculations have greatly reduced the number of deaths attributed to it.
 Because of this, not all dogs may become seriously ill, and those with a strong immune system may even fight off the virus altogether.
 The seriousness of the infection depends on age, the dog’s health and the strain of the virus, as some are found to be more virulent than others

-Puppies between the ages of three and six months are the most susceptible to the disease and are more likely to die than an infected adult dog, however, the typical distemper sufferer is a dog who has not received the proper vaccinations at all.
+Puppies between the ages of three and six months are the most susceptible to the disease and are more likely to die than an infected adult dog, however, the typical distemper sufferer is a dog who has not received the proper inoculations at all.

 Let’s get down to the nitty-gritty: